The 2025 Formula One World Championship is now underway, and you can watch every Grand Prix this season on ABC, ESPN, and ESPN2.

 If you’re not looking for a complete TV plan, you can go straight to the source for Formula One races with F1 TV.
 The streaming service carries every live Formula One event and has over 650 archived races for nostalgic viewing.

-While F1 TV offers two plans (F1 TV Access and F1 TV Pro), you’ll want F1 TV Pro to get all the live content.
-The plan costs $9.99 per month or $79.99 per year, which is a steal compared to finding a TV provider with ESPN channels.
+While F1 TV offers multiple plans, you’ll want F1 TV Pro or above to get all the live content.
+The Pro tier costs $10.99 per month, which is a steal compared to finding a TV provider with ESPN channels.
 Plus, you’ll have access to more features than what’s available through a standard TV plan.

 We love F1 TV for its onboard camera views, live tracking data, and team radio feeds.
-You can also switch between channels for different race action and commentary in other languages.
+You can also upgrade to F1 TV Premium for a custom multiview experience and 4K video quality that kicks things up a notch.

-If you enjoy keeping tabs on several race views simultaneously, you’ll want multiple devices running during live sessions.
-Unfortunately, the F1 TV app is less widely available than we would like.
-However, you can still find it on popular streaming devices like Amazon Fire TV, Apple TV, Chromecast with Google TV, and Roku.
+Unfortunately, the F1 TV app is less widely available than we would like, and some features are limited to specific platforms.
+But you can find the app on popular streaming devices like Amazon Fire TV, Apple TV, and Roku.
 The app is also available on Android and iOS mobile devices.

 How to watch Formula One for free

-Once you know the tower distance of your local ABC station, head over to our Best Antennas for Cord-Cutters page to browse a wide selection of recommended antennas.
-We like the Mohu Leaf 50 ($47.99 on Amazon*) for its 60-mile range and multi-directional design.
+Once you know the tower distance of your local ABC station, head to our Best OTA Antennas page to browse a wide selection of recommended antennas.
+We like the Mohu Leaf 50 for its 60-mile range and multi-directional design.

 How many Formula One teams are there?